mehhhehe/facial-recognition-proj/README.md

 flask run
 ```

-Note: The wheel file included is windows-specific.
+Note: The wheel file included is Windows-specific.
 Please download the appropriate wheel files if you use macOS or Linux.